 Start NowStart Now

 If you’re already thinking about downsizing, then now is the time to get started.
 Any change of address requires a lot of planning and prep work.
 When you’re downsizing to a smaller home, the amount of work involved goes way up.
 The sooner you start, the better.
-It doesn’t have to be a major operation.
+It doesn’t have to be a significant operation.
 Start small by spending 15 minutes each day going through your stuff.
 Start throwing out those things you know you definitely won’t need and stop acquiring new possessions.
-Once you’re ready to start actually looking for a new home, you’ll be glad to know you’ve already taken steps to make moving day that much easier.
+Once you’re ready to start looking for a new home, you’ll be glad to know you’ve already taken steps to make moving day that much easier.